 NAHA created programs in 1990 to empower low income people through a variety of economic incentives, low-income homeownrship opportunities and other housing and economic development programs.
 It established the HOME block grant program.
 It also created the Housing Opportunities for Persons with AIDS (HOPWA), Shelter Plus Care, Section 202 Supportive Housing for the Elderly, Section 811 Supportive Housing for Persons with Disabilities and HOPE programs.

 In projects funded with Low Income Housing Tax Credits (LIHTC), with respect to any building, the span of taxable years begining with the taxable year in which the building is placed in service.
 The taxpayer may elect instead to designate the succeeding taxable year, but only if the building is a qualified low-income building as of the close of the first year of such period.

-Required payments for principal and interest made with respect to a mortgage secured by real property, land and housing.
+Required payments for principal and interest.
+Payments are made with respect to a mortgage secured by real property.
+Real property consists of land and housing.

 Undertaken by the U.S. Census Bureau every ten years ending in zero.
 It provides a count of the population and housing units for the entire United States.
 Its primary purpose is to provide the population countes that determine how seats in the U.S. House of Representatives are apportioned between the states.

 To avoid foreclosure, a deed is given to the lender to fulfill the obligation to repay the debt.
 The homeowner cannot remain in the home but can avoid the consequences of foreclosure.